ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ### Effects on the Group Members ###

-The same as defined in {{Section 6.8.1 of I-D.ietf-ace-oscore-gm-admin}} holds
+The same as defined in {{Section 6.8.1 of I-D.ietf-ace-oscore-gm-admin}} holds.

 # Support of Top-Level Link Elements